 A tricolor talking stick is a round, fifteen-inch length of wood with a diameter between one and three inches.
 The stick is painted with three five-inch bands of solid color: yellow, red, and blue.
 The red band is in the middle of the stick.
+The yellow, red and blue cover of the book in your hands is designed so that you can use this book itself as a tricolor talking stick.

-The person who holds the stick speaks while others listen.
+The person who holds the stick speaks, others listen.
 By holding a particular color on the stick, the speaker indicates that he is speaking in a particular role.
-By painting the stick with three colors, we can keep the three roles clear and keep the relationships from getting tangled up.
-Just as training wheels help one learn to ride a bicycle, so the tricolor talking stick helps three people to learn Threeing.
-Once people learn to change roles without confusion, the training wheels can come off, the stick discarded.
-I recall one program I conducted for retraining workers displaced from the defense industry.
-After a few days, three of the workers became so adept at relating to each other in the three roles that they put the stick on a table between them and each used a pencil to touch a color on the stick, thereby indicating the role he was playing.
+By painting the stick with three colors we can keep the three roles clear and keep the relationships from getting tangled up.
+Just as training wheels help one learn to ride a bicycle, so the tricolor talking stick help three people to learn Threeing.
+Once people learn to change roles without tangling themselves up, the training wheels can come off.
+I recall one program I conducted for workers displaced from the defense industry.
+After a few days, three of the workers became so facile at relating to each other in the three roles that they put the stick on a table between them and each used a pencil to touching a color on the stick thereby indicating the role he was playing.
 The pencils jumped from one color to another in constant improvisation.
 The participants created for themselves a fullness of feedback.

 To learn verbal Threeing, three people take turns in the different roles by passing the stick around and holding the color that indicates their roles.
 Holding the yellow band indicates that one is playing the first role (initiator).
 Holding the red band indicates that one is playing the second role (reactor).
 Holding blue indicates the third role (mediator).
-I remember the connection between role and color by association.
+You can remember the connection between role and color by association.
 Yellow is associated with the rising sun in the morning, (initiation) red with the reactiveness of "seeing red" (responding) and blue with the overarching sky above (mediating).